TNE Proves Safe, Effective for Esophageal Monitoring

 Patients with eosinophilic diseases need regular monitoring.
 They may come in for an endoscopy once a year, or as often as every three months.
 For children, traditional gastrointestinal endoscopies require anesthesia in the operating room.
 TNE, on the other hand, does not involve anesthesia and happens at an outpatient clinic.

 TNE can be much easier on some patients and get them back to their day more quickly, without much interruption.
-Bolton reports that the time in the clinic for TNEs is about one hour, compared to traditional endoscopies, which can take three or more hours.
+Dr. Mukkada reports that the total time at the office for TNEs is about one hour (for both clinic visit and TNE), compared to traditional endoscopies, which require a patient to be at the hospital for 3-4 hours and have restrictions on their activity for the remainder of the day.

-But, is TNE as effective as traditional endoscopy?
-In 2024, Bolton and his CCED colleagues looked at the ability of TNE to diagnose key pathologic features in eosinophilic esophagitis (EoE), a food allergy focused on the esophagus.
+While the procedure is safe, well tolerated and quick, is TNE as effective as traditional EGD in evaluating the esophagus?
+In 2024, the center looked at the ability of TNE to diagnose key pathologic features in eosinophilic esophagitis (EoE), a food allergy focused on the esophagus.

-“We found that the ability for TNE to diagnose EoE, even with the smallest of our scopes, allows us to evaluate all details needed in EoE,” explains Bolton.
+“We found that the ability for TNE to monitor and diagnosis EoE, even with the smallest of our scopes, allows us to evaluate all details needed in EoE in a way comparable to traditional sedated EGD,” explains Mukkada.

 The study compared esophageal biopsies collected using either TNE or conventional endoscopy.
-They published their findings in the article: Transnasal Endoscopy Acquired Esophageal Biopsies Adequate for Comprehensive Pathology Evaluation In Patients With Eosinophilic Esophagitis.
+The team published their findings in the article: Transnasal Endoscopy Acquired Esophageal Biopsies Adequate for Comprehensive Pathology Evaluation In Patients With Eosinophilic Esophagitis.